AikawaMafuyu/HamHD/README.md

 ### Run the application.
  - Application can be run by directly executing the python script, e.g. "python3 HamHD-text.py"
- - For details about the script please check the comments inside HamHD-text.py.
+ - For details about the script (parameters, encoding schemes etc) please check the comments inside HamHD-text.py.